neutron-org/neutron-docs/docs/neutron/faq.md

 ### Where to download latest snapshots?

-If you want to spin up your own archive node, you can use our snapshot service, which allows you to do so without the requirement to sync from the very beginning.
+If you're looking to spin up your own archive node, our snapshot service provides a convenient solution, enabling you to skip syncing from scratch.
+We also offer small pruned snapshots for quick server bootstrapping.

 - [Snapshot service](https://snapshot.neutron.org)